-As at 31 December 2016 the Company had an investment portfolio comprised of government and corporate bonds with a market value of £1,079.6m.
+As at 31 December 2018 the Company had an investment portfolio comprised of government and corporate bonds with a market value of £1,095.6m (2017: £1,065.9m).
 All investments are high quality, highly liquid and traded on a recognised investment exchange and as such comply with the prudent person principle embedded in the Solvency II directive.
-The Company does not use derivatives other than to mitigate risk and has not utilised derivatives during the year.
+The Company does not use derivatives other than to mitigate risk and has not utilised derivatives during 2018 or the prior year.